Mom’s Guide to the Overland Park Arboretum and Botanical Gardens

 Bathrooms

 Bathrooms can be found in three places.
-There are many bathrooms located inside the Longhouse Visitor Center and bathrooms by the east entrance in the Environmental Education Visitors Center, and a family bathroom located between the train garden and children’s garden.
+There are many bathrooms located inside the LongHouse Visitor Center and bathrooms by the east entrance in the Environmental Education Visitors Center, and a family bathroom located between the train garden and children’s garden.

 Stroller and Wheelchair Accessibility